yilab/shelloid/README.md

 Shelloid
 ========

-The Simple & Secure Node.js Web Application Server.
+The Node.js Web Application Server that simplifies the development of secure & dependable web applications/services.

-Features OWASP-compliant functions.
+Features built-in simulator for controlled functional testing of application/controller logic (work in progress - see below).

 Key features (at the moment):